-The manual type is the simplest and earliest gearbox type, although modern transmission types are slowly supplanting it.
+The manual gearbox is the simplest and earliest transmission type, although modern transmission types are slowly supplanting it.
 With the manual transmission, a driver-operated clutch forms the link between the transmission’s input shaft and rotational energy from the engine.

 Alongside the clutch, there is a movable gear selector that the driver uses to engage a fixed set of gears.
 The selector fork connected to the shifter can be operated using a right hand or left hand depending on the car drive model.